oar-team/batsim/docs/tuto_first_simulation/tuto.rst

 This Nix file describes a software environment that makes batsim, batsched and batexpe available to the user.
 The exact definition of how these packages are built is defined in the kapack_ repository.

+Getting into the defined environment is done thanks to **nix-shell**. nix-shell first checks that all the requested packages are available in your system.
+If this is not the case, nix-shell will first build all required packages.
-Getting into the defined environment is done thanks to **nix-shell**, which will build everything needed for the requested environment.
-In this case, batsim, batsched, batexpe **and all their dependencies** would be built.
-To speed the process up, you can use Batsim's binary cache to download our binaries instead of rebuilding them:
+In this case the required packages are batsim, batsched, batexpe **and all their dependencies**.
+To speed the process up, you can use Batsim's binary cache to download our binaries instead of rebuilding them.

 .. literalinclude:: ./cachix-setup.bash
     :language: bash